x48115/web3-batch-call/README.md

     addresses,                 // Specify a list of addresses to iterate through for this config.
 Must select addresses OR contracts contracts,                 // Specify a list of contract objects to iterate through for this config.
 Must select addresses OR contracts abi,                       // Specify an ABI to use for all addresses in this contract config.
 If no ABI is specified a unqiue ABI will be fetched and cached for every address.
-If contracts are supplied ABI is optional, but ABI is required regardless if the "readAllMethods" option is set groupByNamespace,          // Specify true/false (default is false).
+If contracts are supplied ABI is optional, but ABI is required regardless if the "readAllMethods" option is set store,                     // Specify a store to use for ABI caching.
+For front-end pass "localStorage."
+If no store is specified default to in-memory store groupByNamespace,          // Specify true/false (default is false).
 If true contracts will be groups hierarchicly by namespace logging,                   // Specify true/false (default is false).
 If true every batch call will print the number of methods invoked as well as total execution time simplifyResponse,          // Specify true/false (default is false).
 If true response args will only have one value instead of an array of values.
 For instance, "balanceOf: 3434452155", instead of "balanceOf: [{ value: 3434452155, input: 0x3464545, args: ['0x123...'] }]"